Health & Safety Conference 2025

 Founding Directors - Team 9

-With the impending introduction of Martyn’s Law (the Terrorism (Protection of Premises) Bill), organisations must proactively enhance their security measures to mitigate the risks of terrorist threats.
-This presentation will provide a clear and practical roadmap to ensure businesses and venues comply with the new legislation while prioritising public safety.
+With the introduction of Martyn’s Law (the Terrorism (Protection of Premises) Bill) now confirmed, organisations must proactively enhance their security measures to mitigate the risks of terrorist threats and ensure compliance.
+This presentation will provide a clear and practical roadmap to help businesses and venues meet the requirements of the new legislation while prioritising public safety.

 Key Topics Covered: